GeneralMy charts only show a limited amount of data - how do I fix this?

 How do I incorporate data from elsewhere into the AmiBroker/NorgateData database?

-How can I create a fresh NorgateData database in AmiBroker?
+How do I create a fresh instance of the NorgateData database in AmiBroker?

 Watch ListsHow do I re-order the Watch Lists?
 (I would like to move my favourite Watch Lists to the top).